Rusydy/rusydy.github.io/_posts/2022-12-12-step-by-step-to-setup-a-laravel-project.md

 php artisan serve
 ```

 Once you have started the Artisan development server, your application will be accessible in your web browser at `http://localhost:8000`.
-Next, you're ready to [start taking your next steps into the Laravel ecosystem](https://laravel.com/docs/9.x/installation#next-steps).
-Of course, you may also want to [configure a database](https://laravel.com/docs/9.x/installation#databases-and-migrations).
+Next, you're ready to <a href="https://laravel.com/docs/11.x/installation#next-steps" target="_blank">start taking your next steps into the Laravel ecosystem</a>.
+Of course, you may also want to <a href="https://laravel.com/docs/11.x/installation#databases-and-migrations" target="_blank">configure a database</a>.